qdrant/landing_page/qdrant-landing/content/documentation/collections.md

 ### Update collection parameters

-Dynamic parameter updates may be useful, for example, for more efficient initial loading of vectors.
+Dynamic parameter updates may be helpful, for example, for more efficient initial loading of vectors.
 With these settings, you can disable indexing during the upload process.
 And enable it immediately after the upload is finished.
 As a result, you will not waste extra computation resources on rebuilding the index.